 The Capital Improvement Program is a separate budgeting process within the annual operating budget.
-The CIP process is used to plan, budget, and finance the purchase and/or construction of large capital infrastructure facilities equipment and other fixed assots.
-The County uses this ture, facilities, equipment, and other fixed assets.
+The CIP process is used to plan, budget, and finance the purchase and/or construction of large capital infrastructure, facilities, equipment, and other fixed assets.
 The County uses this process to ensure these assets are aligned with its strategic direction and that the funds are well spent.